chanchan098/Docs/main-tech/spring/spring-framework-6.0.17.md

 ## Context Hierarchy

+*Web on Servlet Stack/Spring Web MVC*
-# Annotated Controllers -
+# Annotated Controllers

 Spring Web MVC - Web on Servlet Stack

 Spring MVC provides an annotation-based programming model where `@Controller` and `@RestController` components use annotations to express request mappings, request input, exception handling, and more.

+*Web on Servlet Stack/Spring Web MVC/Annotated Controllers*
-# Declaration(xml means) -
+# Declaration(xml means)

-Annotated Controllers - Spring Web MVC - Web on Servlet Stack
+*Web on Servlet Stack/Spring Web MVC/Annotated Controllers*

-# Request Mapping -
+# Request Mapping
-Annotated Controllers - Spring Web MVC - Web on Servlet Stack

 You can use the `@RequestMapping` annotation to map requests to controllers methods.
 It has various attributes to match by URL, HTTP method, request parameters, headers, and media types.